AI by Hand ✍️

 Here’s a quote from the feature request explaining that the expected result is that only one ‘all-reduce’ operation is needed.

-For this week’s issue, I created six new worksheet sets to provide a comprehensive overview of the major types of parallelism for MLPs (self-attention will come later):
+I created six new drawings to provide a comprehensive overview of the major types of parallelism for MLPs (self-attention will come later):

 1. Data Parallelism